ARM-software/gator/README_Streamline.txt

 (#) The "Trace process context switches and events" is not the only option that enables tracing (CONFIG_GENERIC_TRACER or CONFIG_TRACING as well as CONFIG_CONTEXT_SWITCH_TRACER) and may not be visible in menuconfig as an option if other trace configurations are enabled.
 Other trace configurations being enabled is sufficient to turn on tracing.

 The configuration options:
-CONFIG_GENERIC_TRACER or CONFIG_TRACING
-CONFIG_CONTEXT_SWITCH_TRACER
+CONFIG_MODULES and MODULE_UNLOAD (not needed if the gator driver is built into the kernel) CONFIG_GENERIC_TRACER or CONFIG_TRACING CONFIG_CONTEXT_SWITCH_TRACER
 CONFIG_PROFILING